iftwigs/idealista-portugal/README.md

 ## Overview

-This project is a Telegram bot that automatically scrapes Idealista for new apartment listings in Barcelona.
+This project is a Telegram bot that automatically scrapes Idealista for new apartment listings in Lisboa.
+It is a modified version of [Idealista notifier](https://github.com/martin0995).
 It filters listings based on predefined criteria and sends real-time notifications via Telegram, including:

 - 📍 Location
 - 💰 Price